PengZai/lsd-slam-docker/README.md

              rosrun lsd_slam_viewer viewer"
 ```

-5. For testing, try with the example dataset (already inside the docker image)
+5. For testing, try with the example dataset (the corresponding rosbag has been already inside the docker image):
 ```bash
 docker exec -it  --privileged  lsd-slam \
     bash -c "source /opt/ros/melodic/setup.sh && \